Israel Shochat: Palestine

 The arrival of Yitzhak Ben-Zvi in April 1907 changed everything.
-A fresh conference was held in May at which Ben-Zvi and a Rostovian were elected as the Central Committee; all of Ben Gurion's policies - Hebrew over Yiddish, segregation of Jewish and Arab economies - were overturned; Shochat and Ben-Zvi were selected as delegates to the World Zionist Congress held that year in The Hague.
-On their return they established Bar-Giora - a secret paramilitary organisation committed to armed struggle.
+A fresh conference was held in May at which Ben-Zvi and a Rostovian were elected as the Central Committee; all of Ben Gurion's policies – Hebrew over Yiddish, segregation of Jewish and Arab economies – were overturned; Shochat and Ben-Zvi were selected as delegates to the World Zionist Congress held that year in The Hague.
+On their return they established Bar-Giora – a secret paramilitary organisation committed to armed struggle.
 The initial group of nine met on 27 September 1907 in Ben Zvi's room in Jaffa.
-They swore themselves to secrecy - on pain of death - and pledged absolute allegiance to their leader Israel Shochat.
+They swore themselves to secrecy – on pain of death – and pledged absolute allegiance to their leader Israel Shochat.
 Their motto was "Judea fell in blood and fire, Judea shall rise again in blood and fire".
 Shochat's vision was to create Hebrew military force which could lead an armed uprising and create a Jewish state.
 The inner circle of nine were to create subordinate organisations which could be manipulated towards the ultimate goal.
 Two areas were to be developed: security guards for the existing settlements and shepherds to conduct detailed surveys of the land.
 They would set up new border settlements modelled on the Circassian villages, with residents combining army training and farming.

 In May 1908 he married Manya Wilbushewitch and in September they led his group, now 20 strong, to Sejera where they took over the running of the training farm.
-Their first action was the engineering of the sacking of the Circassian night watchman.
+Their first action was to engineer the sacking of the Circassian night watchman.
 This led to several months of night time gunfire aimed at the farm and Moshav.
 Bar Giora organised night-time security and the arming of the farm workers.
 The following summer at a secret meeting at Kfar Tavor Bar Giora reinvented itself as Hashomer with the prime objective of providing security for, as well as establishing, remote colonies.
 Shochat remained absolute leader.
 Hashomer never had more than a hundred members.
 Its launch coincided with the collapse of the Second Aliyah with more Jews leaving than arriving.
 Convinced that the future road to an independent Jewish state lay through the Young Turk revolution, and what he understood to be the promise of autonomous community status, Israel and Manya moved to Istanbul where Shochat enrolled in the university to study law.
 During the 1913 Balkan War he approached the Ottoman leadership offering to raise a Jewish cavalry unit, claiming to already have fifty volunteers.
 The war ended before his plans could be acted on.